h0usss/Coloring_game_auto_play/README.md

   A script that automatically plays [Coloring Game][ColoringGame] from [L. Stotch][LStotch] — style mini-games by analyzing pixel data and simulating user input.

   *P.S.
 At the moment, the script has been tested only on Little City and 2 parts.
-If it doesn't work for others, let me know.
-On 08/21/2025, there is no automatic image rewind function.
-Therefore, after painting the canvas, you need to move the image to a blank sheet yourself and press C*
+If it doesn't work for others, let me know. *

   <img align="center" src=".sourceReadme/preview.gif" alt="Preview" width="600"/>
 </div>